Office: 220 Fine Arts Building

 Professor and Chair

-Henne’s sculpture is largely informed by anatomical studies – from simple school-house diagrams to NIH’s Visual Human Project.
-Her work ranges from large, complex interactive installations and performances to more straightforward, discrete objects.
-“Suspended Self Portrait”, is in the permanent collection at the National Museum of Health and Medicine and was featured in the NIH’s exhibition and book, Dream Anatomy.
+Henne’s sculpture is largely informed by anatomical studies.
+Her work ranges from large, complex interactive installations to more straightforward, discrete objects.
+“Suspended Self Portrait”, is in the permanent collection at the National Museum of Health and Medicine and was featured in the NIH’s Dream Anatomy.

-Henne was a faculty facilitator in VCU’s da Vinci center where a collaborative team of arts, engineering, and business students worked with VCU surgeons to develop a prototype for a life-like surgical trainer.
-Subsequently she integrated many facets of her work experience as she collaborated with surgeons and engineers to develop subsequent prototypes now being replicated and employed to train surgical students and shared at workshops internationally.
-She has a Courtesy Faculty Appointment with the Department of Medical Humanities in FSU’s College of Medicine.
+Henne was part of a team of arts, engineering, and business students and faculty working with VCU surgeons to develop a prototype for a life-like surgical trainer.
+Subsequently, she collaborated with surgeons to develop prototypes now being replicated and employed to train surgical students and shared at workshops internationally.
+She has a Courtesy Faculty Appointment with FSU’s College of Medicine.